tarantool/doc/doc/reference/reference_sql/sql.rst

   name, the statement is ignored.
 * When :samp:`WITH ENGINE = {string}` is specified,
-  where :samp:`string}` must be either 'memtx' or 'vinyl', the table is created with that engine.
+  where :samp:`string}` must be either 'memtx' or 'vinyl', the table is created with that :ref:`storage engine <engines-chapter>`.
   When this clause is not specified, the table is created with the default engine, which is ordinarily 'memtx' but may be changed with